-Brush and roller is the most commonly used application tool for decorative painting on masonry, metal and wooden surface.
+For decorative painting, brush and roller application are most common.
 Spray application is the most widely used method for industrial and protective coatings.
-Use of spray for masonry surfaces, decorative metal surfaces and wood is slowly increasing.
 One or more of the following may influence the choice of the method used.

-Size and type of job Bigger jobs are more likely to use more sophisticated equipment.
+Size and type of job Bigger jobs are more likely to use more equipment and more sophisticated equipment.
 The type of job (defined by the specification) will determine what application method is required or most suitable.
-Accessibility of the areas to be coated Some areas (e.g. ornamental arches, elevated water tanks, radio/TV masts) will place restrictions on the type of application equipment used for practical reasons.
+Accessibility of the areas to be coated Some projects (e.g., elevated water tanks, radio/TV masts) will place restrictions on the type of application equipment used for practical reasons.
 Configuration of areas to be coated Complex areas may be difficult to coat adequately with spray equipment.
-Large flat areas are mostly suited for spray application.
+Large flat areas (e.g., ships, tanks, etc.) are mostly suited for spray application.
 The use of brushes and rollers rather than spray equipment is preferred if there are areas or surrounding environment that could be damaged by overspray.
-Type of coating Many modern coatings, particularly high-solids and high-build coatings, are designed for spray application.
+Type of Coating Many modern coatings, particularly high-solids and high-build coatings, are designed for spray application.
 Brush or roller application is not recommended and should only be used when spray application is not possible or when small areas, such as repair areas, are to be coated.
 Application method depends on the type of coating being used.
-Some specialised coatings may be restricted to a specific application method.
-Coatings that are 100%-solids, for example, can only be applied using special equipment such as heated airless spray pumps or by mechanical methods, such as by trowel or by hand.
+Some specialized coatings may be restricted to a specific application method.
+Coatings that are 100%-solids, for example, can only be applied using special equipment such as heated plural-component airless spray pumps or by mechanical methods, such as by trowel or by hand.